tatsy/BagOfFeatures/README.md

 1. Copyright
     The copyright of this code belongs to 'tatsy'.
-Anyway, you can use this project for any purposes (please note that only the part of my code. opencv and libsvm may not).
+Anyway, you can use this project for any purposes (please note that I can admit it only for my code. opencv and libsvm may not).
     If you are satisfied with the program, please follow my github account, https://github.com/tatsy/

     Thanks!